 Blue Ocean Strategy Framework

-Strategic framework for creating uncontested market space that makes the competition irrelevant, based on simultaneous pursuit of differentiation and low cost.
+Strategic framework for creating uncontested market space that makes the competition irrelevant, based on the simultaneous pursuit of differentiation and low cost.

 Core Principle

-Most companies fight for market share in existing industries (red oceans).
-Winners create new market space where competition is irrelevant (blue oceans) by delivering a leap in value for both buyers and themselves.
+Don't compete in bloody red oceans.
+Create blue oceans of uncontested market space.
+Most companies fight for share in existing industries; winners create new market space where competition is irrelevant by delivering a leap in value for both buyers and themselves.
+Competition-based strategy is zero-sum — value innovation creates new demand and breaks the value-cost trade-off.

 Scoring

-Red Ocean vs. Blue Ocean
+1. Red Ocean vs. Blue Ocean

 | Red Ocean Strategy |